Hello! Today I would like to write about this.

 1. Hair color changes midway

-2. Face appears in back shot
+2. Face appears in a back shot

 3. Camera speed jumps at the 4-second boundary